List of Red Dead Redemption 2 characters: Molly O'Shea

 Molly O'Shea (Penny O'Brien) is Dutch's lover and a member of the gang.
 Born in Dublin, Ireland to a wealthy family, Molly moved to America in search of excitement.
 She eventually joined the Van der Linde gang and fell in love with Dutch, but wants more in their relationship than he is prepared to give.
 She considers herself to be better than other members of the gang, which often leads to her exclusion.
 She eventually becomes fed up with Dutch ignoring her, and, while drunk, returns to camp and tells the gang that she informed the Pinkertons about their botched bank heist.
-She is killed by Susan Grimshaw for disobeying the gang's rules.
+She is killed by Susan Grimshaw with a gunshot to the chest for disobeying the gang's rules.
 Arthur later discovers that Molly did not reveal any information to the Pinkertons while interrogated.

 O'Brien's audition took place on Saint Patrick's Day in 2015.
 She was told to audition with a "really Irish" accent and personality.
 She had not played the original game, but watched videos after receiving the part.
 O'Brien began to understand the character of Molly around a year into production; she worked on the game for about three years.
 She described Molly as "a very desperate character set in very extreme circumstances".
 She found that Molly's relationship with Dutch is echoed in her relationship with the latter's actor, Benjamin Byron Davis.
 "Some jokes that were made while we were in our tent ... we'll still make together when we're sitting at dinner", she said.
 When recording one of the arguments between Molly and Dutch, the director spoke with the actors separately about their motivations but did not reveal them to the other; O'Brien found that Davis' in-character ignorance to Molly frustrated her more, adding to the scene.
 O'Brien felt that Molly did not achieve redemption by the game's end; she stated that Molly left Ireland to move away from its working conditions and barren nature, but by affiliating herself with Dutch, denied herself the opportunity to reach redemption.
 O'Brien's inspiration for Molly's final moments was a cry for help and a need for Dutch's attention.